ome/bioformats/components/native/bf-cpp/readme.txt

 HOW TO COMPILE

-Once you have the required tools and libraries installed, cd to the components/native/bf-cpp directory and execute:
+Once you have the required tools and libraries installed, you must first build the loci_tools.jar library:

+1) Change to the root directory of the checkout;
+2) Execute the command:

+  ant tools

+Finally, you can compile the Bio-Formats C++ bindings:

+1) Change to the components/native/bf-cpp directory;
+2) Execute the command:

   ant -Djace.home=/path/to/jace